akvo/akvo-flow-docs/docs/topic/dashboard/2-surveys.rst

 Editing survey questions
 ++++++++++++++++++++++++

 After creating at least one survey group, click Show Questions next to the survey group.
-Click Add New Question in the position you want the new question, or click Edit next to an existing question.
+Click Add New Question in the position you want the new question, or click Edit next to an existing question, and you will see the question details screen.

  .. figure:: img/2-surveys_editquestionscreen.png
    :width: 600 px